5T33Z0/OC-Little-Translated/11_Graphics/iGPU/iGPU_DeviceProperties.md

 </details>

 ## General Configuration Notes
 Most of the Framebuffer patches listed below (besides empty framebuffers) represent the bare minimum configuration to get on-board graphics and hardware acceleration working.
 In cases where your display output does not work, you may have to change the `AAPL,ig-platform-id` and/or add display connector data using Hackintool and following a general framebuffer patching guide [**such as this**](https://www.tonymacx86.com/threads/guide-general-framebuffer-patching-guide-hdmi-black-screen-problem.269149/).

+For more Framebuffer options, please refer to Whatevergreen's [**Intel HD FAQs**](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.IntelHD.en.md).
+But keep in mind the the Framebuffer Data in these FAQs is provided in Big Endian, so you can't use it as is – you have to [**convert it to Little Endian**](https://www.save-editor.com/tools/wse_hex.html#littleendian) first!

 ### About the used properties